WarpZephyr/Similar-Resolution-Calculator/README.md

 Over and over until it gets to your specified Iterations, each number would be a height, it checks to see if there's a valid width to go with it, which resolutions are valid?
 Any within the determined aspect ratio that aren't decimal

-The default for iterations is your Height * 2
+The default for "Iterations" is your inputted Height * 2

 The next input box "Divisible By" is covered in the next section